 If you have a concern or query in relation to your professional practice.

-If your professional practice has not yet started please contact your Personal and Academic Tutor (PAT) If your professional practice has started then please contact your Mentor (school based trainer) your PAT and your Link Tutor
+If your professional practice has started then please contact your Mentor (school based trainer) your PAT and your Link Tutor

 If necessary your Personal and Academic Tutor, Link Tutor or Mentor will refer your queries or concerns to your Year Leader/Professional Practice Leader.

 NB: Due to data protection we cannot discuss your training with anyone other than you.